TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 ### Autoinstaller

-For Linux distributions, you can take a look at the [Autoinstaller script](AutoInstaller/) that downloads and installs epitome to your system with a few clicks.
+For most Linux distributions, you can take a look at the [Autoinstaller script](AutoInstaller/) that downloads and installs Epitome to your system with a few clicks.

 ### Manual installation in Linux operating systems